Automotive aftermarket trends

 Why is it called aftermarket?

-The aftermarket is the secondary market of the automotive industry.
+This is a “market” for parts and accessories “after” a vehicle is sold, so it’s called the “aftermarket.”
+It’s the secondary market of the automotive industry.
 These are replacement parts and accessories sold after a vehicle is sold as new, intended for repair, customization or enhancement.
-Since this a market for parts and accessories is after a vehicle is sold, it is called the aftermarket.

 Which is better OEM or aftermarket?